 Regulations and ordinances play a critical role in reducing illness and improving health in the general population.

-Under a grant from the Texas Department of State Health Services, the Refugee Health Screening Clinic provides services to refugees relocating to the Austin/Travis County area.
+Under a federal grant from the Office of Refugee Resettlement, the Refugee Health Screening Clinic provides services to refugees relocating to the Austin/Travis County area.
 Services are also provided to asylees (individuals who are allowed to stay permanently in safety in the United States), Cubans who enter the US under the Cuban Adjustment Act, and Certified Victims of Human Trafficking.

 The Smoking Ordinance prohibits smoking in most public places and work places unless listed as an exception in the Smoking Ordinance.